Tlaloc Rivas: Career

 Tlaloc was introduced to the theater in two different ways: first with El Teatro Campesino (ETC) as a production intern, then serving as assistant director on La Virgen del Tepeyac by Luis Valdez, a production that would transfer to the Fort Mason Center in San Francisco.
 At ETC he was introduced Theatre of the Sphere, a philosophy and training based on neo-Mayan cosmologies to strengthen the actor's physical body, balance, precision, and flexibility - as well as leadership, collaboration, vulnerability and trust.

 Secondly, he began acting at UC Santa Cruz with Audrey Stanley, founder of Shakespeare Santa Cruz (SSC), where she introduced him to acting and directing with classical texts.
 Tlaloc would assist on several productions at SSC, including Ronald Harwood's The Dresser, Paul Whitworth's translation of Lope de Vega's The Rape of Tamar, and Shakespeare's King Lear.

 While still an undergraduate student, Tlaloc served as artistic director of Chicano TheatreWorks, a company which he also helped establish.
 Then, while he was in graduate school, he further dived into his professional career as a director with a position as Artistic Associate for The Group Theatre in Seattle.
 Upon obtaining his MFA in Directing, Tlaloc was appointed interim artistic director for Venture Theater in Philadelphia before embarking on a freelance career.

 From 2001 to 2003, Tlaloc was selected for the Career Development Program for Directors, administered by Theatre Communications Group and the National Endowment of the Arts.
-Through this program, he assisted and observed many esteemed stage directors, including Oskar Eustis on Homebody/Kabul, Emily Mann on Anna in the Tropics, Joseph Chaikin on Shut-Eye, and Lisa Peterson on Chavez Ravine by Culture Clash.
+Through this program, he assisted and observed many stage directors, including Oskar Eustis on Homebody/Kabul, Emily Mann on Anna in the Tropics, Joseph Chaikin on Shut-Eye, and Lisa Peterson on Chavez Ravine by Culture Clash.